DND living accommodations instruction

 • A foreign military member occupying an approved exchange or liaison position

-• A Primary Reserve Force member moving at public expense will retain this priority 2 status provided they continue to meet the period of employment conditions as defined in section 13.02 of the Canadian Armed Forces Relocation Directive (CAFRD) otherwise, they will transition to priority 4 status
+1. A Reserve Force member moving at public expense will retain this priority 2 status provided they continue to meet the period of employment conditions as defined in section 13.02 of the Canadian Armed Forces Relocation Directive (CAFRD) otherwise, they will transition to priority 4 status

-• A Regular Force member currently residing at the place of duty
+• A Regular Force member currently residing on the local economy at the place of duty

-• A Reserve Force member with a minimum three-year period of employment currently residing at the place of duty
+• A Reserve Force member with a minimum three-year period of employment currently residing on the local economy at the place of duty

 4